6d61726b760a/zoom-etiquette/README.md

 ### **Pre-start slides**

 Particularly in large meetings, consider starting your meeting with a slide that outlines how guests should interact with the host.
-The following question should be answered.
+The following questions should be answered.

 - should guests have their video on or off?
   - only when talking?